walt-id/waltid-ssikit/README.md

  - **Key Management**
  - **Decentralized Identifier (DID) operations (register, update, deactivate)**
  - **Verifiable Credential (VC) operations (issue, present, verify)**
+ - **ESSIF/EBSI related Use Cases (onboarding, VC exchange, etc.)**

+## :unlock: Usage

+The simplest way of using _LetsTrust SSI Core_ library is by pulling the Docker Container an running it via **Docker** or **Podman**.
+See [Running LetsTrust Container](#running-letstrust-container) below.

+Alternatively the LetsTrust wrapper script **letstrust.sh** is a convenient way for building and using the library.
+In this case the build tool Gradle as well as a Java 15 dev-env needs to be available.
+See [Running LetsTrust Wrapper](#running-letstrust-wrapper).

 ## :hammer: Build